Mogalapalli-Sriram/Javascript-Class/readme.md

 ```

 ## Run the code
-* In the CLI ,type node and enter the .js filename you want to run.
+* In the CLI ,type node and enter the filename(javascriptClass.js or distance.js) you want to run.
 ```bash
 node <filename>.js
 ```
-* Try with different inputs in .js file and run again
+* Try with different inputs in the code file and run again